joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 ### Curiosity

 I am curious about the new approach to using genAI by creating agents.
-It seems pretty powerful to expose tools and have an LLM have the permission to make decisions to use them with the whatever feedback they are getting from their feedback loops.
+It seems pretty powerful to expose tools and have an LLM have the permission to make decisions to use them with whatever feedback they are getting from their feedback loops.
 The systems engineer in me is interested in how systems are incorporating LLMs.
 Without too much in-depth learning, it seems that the most productive uses of LLMs are currently with stringent systems designed around them.

-A common use case that I have been seeing is building an LLM agent that has context around codebases, generates code changes, runs test suites, updates the code, and loops until the acceptance criteria has been met and a PR drafted.
+A common use case that I have been seeing is building an LLM agent that has context around codebases, generates code changes, runs test suites, updates the code, and loops until the acceptance criteria have been met and a PR drafted.
 Let's assume that there was a specific style that the code review engineer wanted.
 Any feedback from the engineer could result in the style being adapted, but the LLM would forget about that style as soon as the PR is put in.
 There is a high risk that a future PR from that LLM would make the same mistake.